ibm-cloud-docs/cloud-databases/reference-service-endpoints.md

 ## Credentials for Private Endpoints
 {: #private-endpoints-credentials}

-You can use either public or private connection strings with any set of credentials you make on your deployment.
+Use either public or private connection strings with any set of credentials that you make on your deployment.
 By default, the connection strings for a set of credentials are filled with strings for connecting over a public endpoint.
 If you are using private endpoints, you can specify connection strings that contain the private endpoint be generated instead.

 When you create credentials in *Service Credentials*, use either the `{ "service-endpoints": "public" }` or the `{ "service-endpoints": "private" }` parameter to specify which endpoint gets filled into the connection strings.

 In the API, you can use the [`/deployments/{id}/users/{userid}/connections/{endpoint_type}`](https://{DomainName}/apidocs/cloud-databases-api#discover-connection-information-for-a-deployment-f-e81026) to retrieve connection strings for both public or private endpoints.

-If you only have private endpoints on your deployments, then all new credentials have private endpoints in the connection strings.
+If you have only private endpoints on your deployments, then all new credentials have private endpoints in the connection strings.

 ## Connecting Through Private Endpoints
 {: #private-endpoint-connections}

-{{site.data.keyword.cloud}} Databases offer both private and public cloud service endpoints.
-If you want to run your application or access the end point from a browser that is not on the private network, you must take these additional steps:
+{{site.data.keyword.databases-for}} offers both private and public cloud service endpoints.
+To run your application or access the end point from a browser that is not on the private network, take these additional steps:

 * Ensure your Cloud IaaS or SL account is [enabled for private endpoints](https://cloud.ibm.com/docs/account?topic=account-service-endpoints-overview).
 * Create a virtual machine (VSI) that runs Linux